New Orleans Archdiocese warns Catholics to avoid ‘morally compromised’ Johnson & Johnson vaccine

 The decision could put the archdiocese in conflict with the Vatican and Pope Francis, who have been aggressively pro-vaccine.
-Last December, the Vatican approved the use of vaccines “that have used cell lines from aborted fetuses in their research and production process,” adding that it’s “morally acceptable,” although the Pope has yet to specifically address the Johnson & Johnson shot.
+Last December, the Vatican approved the use of vaccines “that have used cell lines from aborted fetuses in their research and production process,” adding that it’s “morally acceptable,” although the pope has yet to specifically address the Johnson & Johnson shot.

 As some houses of worship host vaccination centers, the advice could also impact distribution efforts in New Orleans and could also drive people away from the single-dose vaccine as health officials urge Americans to take whichever doses are available.